Appendix 6: CQL In 20 Minutes

 end;

-declare foo_args cursor fetch from call get_foo_args(1,2,3, 100);
+cursor foo_args fetch from call get_foo_args(1, 2, 3, 100);

 call foo(from foo_args);

--- This kind of thing is a pain
+This kind of thing is error prone:

 insert into foo(a, b, c, d, e, f, g)